ucb-stat133/stat133-fall-2017/labs/lab04-dplyr-basics.md

 # Subsetting operations
 # =====================================================

-# create a data frame `han` with Han Solo's information (i.e. row)
+# create a data frame `durant` with Kevin Durant's information (i.e. row)

-# create a data frame `males` with the data of male subjects
+# create a data frame `ucla` with the data of players from college UCLA

-# get the data for those subjects
-# with height less than 1.7

-# get the data for subjects with
+# create a data frame `rookies`
-# height less than 1.7 and weight less than 50
+# with those players with 0 years of experience

-# create a data frame `droids_humans` with the data of droids or humans
+# create a data frame `rookie_centers` with the data of Center rookie players

-# create a data frame `non_humans` with the data of non-humans
+# create a data frame for players with more than 50 games
+# and more than 100 minutes

 #